 - 32 oz 1 Qt. cold heavy whipping cream

 - 1/2 cup confectioners’ sugar

 - 1/2 cup granulated sugar

-I hope you enjoy this strawberry crepe cake recipe, if you make this recipe, please share on social media, tag me @boxwoodavenue!
+I hope you enjoy this strawberry crepe cake recipe, if you love this recipe, please leave a 5-star rating and share on social media!
+Tag me @boxwoodavenue!